 6 Reasons Behind the Failure of Singapore Start-ups

 Singapore has earned a great reputation for its reforms and consistent economic growth.
 Over the last two decades, this island country has established a milestone by becoming the financial hub of southeast Asia.
-It is no wonder that a number of its citizens and foreigners opt to open a company in Singapore.
+It is no wonder that a number of Singaporeans and foreigners opt to open a company in Singapore.

 These individuals aim to prosper by implementing their creative ideas to add value to the existing products and services.
 Some of them have game-changing, innovative ideas to implement.
 Several Singapore incorporation services offer their expert services to these individuals.
 They simplify the task of registering a Singapore company setup.

 What is Ailing Singapore Start-ups?